Matt-Esch/isoblend/README.md

   - `dst` is the image underneath
   - `out` is the array in which to write the result of the operation

+The RGBA values in the images range from [0, 255]

 The following RGBA blend modes are supported